Step 6. Specify Backup Storage Settings

 - In the Retention Policy field, specify retention policy settings for restore points:

 When the specified number is exceeded, the earliest restore point is removed from the backup chain or merged with the next closest restore point.
 For more information, see Short-Term Retention Policy.

-- If you want to archive backup files created with the backup job to a secondary destination (backup repository or tape), select the Configure secondary destination for this job check box.
+- If you want to archive backup files created by the backup job to a secondary destination (backup repository or tape), select the Configure secondary destination for this job check box.
 With this option enabled, the New Backup Job wizard will include an additional step — Secondary Target.
 At the Secondary Target step of the wizard, you can link the backup job to the backup copy job or backup to tape backup job.

 You can enable this option only if a backup copy job or backup to tape job is already configured on the backup server.